 There are 4 Sky Suites, two more than on the last three Royal class ships and one is wheelchair-accessible.
 They are 1, 262 sq ft in size and have larger balconies but note that they no longer wrap-around.

-In addition to premium stateroom amenities, Signature Collection suites include access to the Signature Restaurant, Signature Lounge and Bar, and Signature Sun Deck, a private area of The Sanctuary.
+In addition to premium stateroom amenities, Signature Collection suites include access to the Sanctuary Collection Restaurant, Signature Lounge and Bar, and the Sanctuary Club.

 The Signature Lounge is a two level lounge for the exclusive use of guests staying in suites, located aft of deck 15 and deck 16 with stunning views of the aft of ship.